-The composers on the USC Thornton faculty are outstanding members of the international musical community; major commissions, awards, recordings and residencies have been granted to all.
-Composition students, among the finest in the country, regularly win national awards and commissions, including ASCAP and BMI awards, New York Symphony Orchestra First Music commissions, Aspen fellowships, American Composers Orchestra and Minnesota Orchestra reading sessions, among many others.
+The composers on the USC Thornton faculty are outstanding members of the international musical community, with major commissions, awards, recordings and residencies among the faculty’s many accolades.
+Composition students, among the finest in the country, regularly win national awards and commissions, including: ASCAP and BMI awards, New York Symphony Orchestra First Music commissions, Aspen and Tangelwood fellowships, American Composers Orchestra and Minnesota Orchestra reading sessions, among many others.

 The Composition Program strongly emphasizes performance opportunities for student composers.
 Student works are premiered at Thornton Edge new music Ensemble concerts, student department showcases and recitals, and at the annual New Music for Orchestra concert – an event which has premiered over 150 USC Thornton student orchestral works.
 The USC Thornton choruses, Wind Ensemble, Percussion Ensemble and chamber music program provide composition students with significant reading and performance opportunities as well.